Save big (up to $1,875) on small business tools with our free membership, business.com+

 TipBottom line

 Telematics equipment can be plug-and-play or hard-wired.
-Plug-and-play equipment can generally be self-installed via the ODB-II socket, while hard-wired equipment may require you to pay the telematics company for installation.
+Plug-and-play units generally install via the OBD-II socket, while hard-wired equipment may require a professional installation.

 How does telematics improve your business?